Duration : 10 Months

 Delivery Locations:

-Notes: Additional locations may be allocated to meet a group of learner cohort’s needs and based on demand (if practicable for Hammond Institute)
+Additional locations may be allocated to meet a group of learner cohort’s needs and based on demand (if practicable for the RTO)

 The further study pathways available to learners who undertake this qualification include: